§ 5001C Definitions.

-(1) "Commercial entity'' means a corporation, business trust, estate, trust, partnership, limited partnership, limited liability partnership, limited liability company, association, organization, joint venture, or other legal entity, whether or not for profit, that transacts business in this State.
+(1) “Commercial entity” means a corporation, business trust, estate, trust, partnership, limited partnership, limited liability partnership, limited liability company, association, organization, joint venture, or other legal entity, whether or not for profit, that transacts business in this State.
 For the purposes of this paragraph, “transacts business in this State” means the course or practice of carrying on any business activity in this State and includes the solicitation of business or orders in this State.

 In the event that a commercial entity seeks permanently to dispose of records containing consumers’ personal identifying information within its custody or control, such commercial entity shall take reasonable steps to destroy or arrange for the destruction of each such record by shredding, erasing, or otherwise destroying or modifying the personal identifying information in those records to make it unreadable or indecipherable.

 § 5003C Violations.

 A consumer who incurs actual damages due to a reckless or intentional violation of this chapter may bring a civil action against the commercial entity.

 This chapter does not apply to any of the following: